polsys/ennemi/docs/kaisaniemi.md

 roughly symmetric distributions.
 By visual inspection (not shown here), we don't need to transform anything.
-`ennemi` automatically rescales the variables to unit variance and adds low-amplitude noise (with fixed random seed) as long as we don't override the `preprocess` parameter.
+`ennemi` automatically rescales the variables to unit variance and adds low-amplitude noise (with fixed random seed) by default.
 The reasons for these steps are discussed on the [Potential issues page](potential-issues.md).

 As a final preprocessing step, we create a mask that selects only the observations at 15:00 local time (13:00 UTC).
-This is necessary to focus the investigation and to avoid issues with autocorrelation.
+This is necessary to both focus the investigation and to avoid issues with autocorrelation.

 ```python
 afternoon_mask = (data.index.hour == 13)